-- To familiarize themselves with EMU's field program by attending orientation meetings or by appointment with the Field Placement Coordinator or Field Director. - To prepare and educate the agency concerning the incoming student's role and the responsibilities of the agency as an educational site. - To inform the Faculty Liaison and Field Placement Coordinator or Field Director as soon as possible if the student fails to appear for a screening interview or, once accepted, fails to begin placement. - To orient the student to the agency, its staff, structure, organization, and resources. - To engage the student in the formulation of a mutually agreeable educational contract specifying mutual expectations, as well as specific knowledge goals and tasks related to the field placement experience. - To develop and monitor sufficient numbers of appropriate assignments for each semester.
+- To familiarize themselves with EMU's field program by attending orientation meetings or by appointment with the Field Placement Coordinator or Field Director. - To prepare and educate the agency concerning the incoming student's role and the responsibilities of the agency as an educational site.

+- To inform the Faculty Liaison and Field Placement Coordinator or Field Director as soon as possible if the student fails to appear for a screening interview or, once accepted, fails to begin placement. - To orient the student to the agency, its staff, structure, organization, and resources. - To engage the student in the formulation of a mutually agreeable educational contract specifying mutual expectations, as well as specific goals and tasks related to the field placement experience and connected to the CSWE competencies and practice behaviors (see 595/96 or 695/96 syllabi). - To develop and monitor sufficient numbers of appropriate assignments for each semester.
 It is EMU's expectation that the student will have a full generalist experience for the first year of MSW field placement and will have a specialized experience during the advanced MSW year of field placement.
 The student should obtain experience with individuals, families, groups, and larger systems within the agency.
-Engagement with client systems should occur early in the semester.

-- To instruct the students on how to develop and maintain records of client and community contact deemed appropriate by the agency.
+Engagement with client systems should occur early in the semester. - To instruct the students on how to develop and maintain records of client and community contact deemed appropriate by the agency.
 These records, as well as process recordings assigned by the Social Work Program, should be reviewed by the Field Instructor. - To provide adequate supervision and instruction for students to assist them in integrating theory and practice.
 A minimum of one hour per week in a structured session is expected in addition to the informal supervisory contact that occurs in agencies.
 Supervision may occur individually or in groups.
+Students who receive group supervision should also receive individual supervision at least twice per month.
 It is recommended that the student prepare an agenda for this meeting. - To be alert to strains or problems in the agency-student relationship or in student performance.
 When such issues are not quickly resolved at the agency level, it is the field supervisor's responsibility to initiate contact with the Faculty Liaison. - It is expected that the student will receive ongoing constructive feedback on his or her performance.
 The Field Instructor is asked to complete the online evaluation of the student's overall performance at the end of each semester.
 The evaluation should be based on the goals established in the educational contract as well as the student's performance in the agency.